Setup CYBKEY for SSH on Windows

 Step 6: Test SSH Keys

 Try cloning a private repository to test if the SSH setup works correctly.
-Replace <some private repo> with your repository’s URL.
+Replace with your repository’s URL.

 A security prompt will appear asking you to confirm the use of your security key.